projectacrn/acrn-hypervisor/doc/developer-guides/modularity.rst

 * **Understandability** A modular design is easier to understand due to encapsulation.
 * **Testability** Modules can be integrated and tested in the reverse order of dependencies among them.
-White-box integration tests help improve the coverage of tests and identify corner cases that are hard to trigger when testing the hypervisor as a whole.
+Modular integration tests help improve the coverage of tests and identify corner cases that are hard to trigger when testing the hypervisor as a whole.
 * **Configurability** Modular design makes it easy to configure certain